TL;DR

 4. Skills Shortage

 The Challenge: The cybersecurity skills shortage is a well-known issue, with demand for skilled SOC analysts far outpacing the available workforce.
 This shortage leaves many SOCs understaffed and overworked, which can lead to analyst burnout and high turnover rates.
 Without enough skilled personnel, SOCs struggle to keep up with the volume of work.
+For how the role and pay progress, see the SOC analyst career path.

 How Agentic AI Helps: An AI SOC agent is pre-trained to use common tools expertly, helping bridge the skills gap by automating many of the routine and time-consuming tasks that would otherwise require skilled analysts.
 This allows SOCs to make the most of their existing workforce, enabling analysts to focus on more strategic and complex security challenges.
 AI also enhances the capabilities of junior staff so that they can drive investigations further on their own, alleviating some pressure on senior analysts.